hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * a textual string till end of line.
 This can even include space in between.

-    * if you want white space at begin or end of the textual string, you need to use the hex string option mentioned next.
+    * if you want white space(s) at begin or end of the textual string, you need to use the hex string option mentioned next.

   * a hex string till end of line (identified by having 0x at begining of the data)